mberry1989/kontent-hugo-articles/README.md

 1. Update the Kontent project ID in `.env` - detailed instructions available [below](#connecting-to-your-sample-project)
 1. From the terminal run:
    1. `npm install`
-   1. `npm run cms:build`
+   1. `npm run cms:prepare`
    1. `npm run local:start`

-- Running `npm run cms:build` creates markdown copies of the Dancing Goat sample articles in the `content/articles` directory.
+- Running `npm run cms:prepare` creates markdown copies of the Dancing Goat sample articles in the `content/articles` directory.
 - Running `npm run local:start` starts the Hugo server on `http://localhost:1313` and a webhook endpoint at `http://localhost:3000` .
 Information regarding webhooks can be seen in the [Setting up webhooks](#setting-up-webhooks) section.
 - To run a styled version of the site follow steps in the [Using a theme](#using-a-theme) section.

-Alternatively, you can run `npm run cms:build && local:serve` in the terminal to run just the Hugo site without the webhook functionality.
+Alternatively, you can run `npm run cms:prepare && local:serve` in the terminal to run just the Hugo site without the webhook functionality.

 ### Connecting to your sample project
 If you already have a [Kentico Kontent account](https://app.kontent.ai), you can connect this application to your version of the Sample project.